Atlantic Coast Line 1504: Revenue service

 No. 1504 and the P-5-As hauled the Coast Line Florida Mail, Florida Special, Everglades, Havana Special, Miamian, Palmetto Limited, Vacationer, and West Indian Limited passenger trains, running 645 mi on the ACL mainline between Richmond, Virginia and Jacksonville, Florida.
 Additionally, they pulled the Dixie Flyer between Albany, Georgia and Jacksonville; and the Southland between Albany and Tampa, Florida.
 Occasionally, No. 1504 would pull connecting passenger trains between Florence, South Carolina and Augusta, Georgia.

 In the early morning of December 24, 1925, No. 1504 was pulling the southbound West Indian Limited train No. 85.
 But upon approaching Moncks Corner, South Carolina, it collided head-on with sister locomotive No. 1538, who was sent down the wrong line with the northbound Havana Special train No. 76.
-Both of their engineer and fireman were killed.
+Both of their engineer and fireman were killed, while 28 passengers were injured.
 The accident was caused by an error of delivering train orders.
 Despite being severely damaged, both locomotives were repaired and put back into active service.
 (Note: No. 1538 would later be retired and sold for scrap on January 31, 1950.)

-During the mid 1930s, the P-5-As were required to double head each other with ACL's passenger trains consist, which became longer and heavier with more than 12 passenger cars added due to the increased traffic of passengers traveling to Florida and ACL competing against the Seaboard Air Line (SAL) and Southern (SOU) railroads.
+During the mid 1930s, No. 1504 and the P-5-As were required to double head each other with ACL's passenger trains consist, which became longer and heavier with more than 12 passenger cars added due to the increased traffic of passengers traveling to Florida and ACL competing against the Seaboard Air Line (SAL) and Southern (SOU) railroads.
 (Note: This led to ACL order for 12 stronger 4-8-4 R-1 class locomotives (Nos.
 1800-1811) from the Baldwin Locomotive Works in Philadelphia, Pennsylvania.)
-During the winter of 1939 and 1940, the P-5-As were found capable of handling the Miamian from Richmond to Jacksonville in 11 hours and 25 minutes via all cutoffs, providing an average speed of 56.5 mph.
-At the same time, when ACL began to dieselize its Richmond-Jacksonville passenger trains, No. 1504 was reassigned to secondary passenger runs in Florida, including the Tampa Special between Jacksonville and Tampa, via Sanford, Orlando, and Lakeland.
+During late 1939 and early 1940, they were soon found to be capable of handling the Miamian from Richmond to Jacksonville in 11 hours and 25 minutes via all cutoffs, providing an average speed of 56.5 mph.
+At the same time, when ACL began to dieselize its Richmond-Jacksonville passenger trains with EMD E3s and E6s.
+No. 1504 was reassigned to secondary passenger runs in Florida, including the Tampa Special between Jacksonville and Tampa, via Sanford, Orlando, and Lakeland.
 Additionally, it pulled two crack Montgomery-Jacksonville passenger trains; the Florida Arrow and the South Wind, which ran via Thomasville and Waycross, Georgia.

 Sometime after 1940, the locomotive's tender was repainted from its original Roman style ATLANTIC COAST LINE lettering to ACL's new circular herald logo with white stripe.
 By 1946, No. 1504 pulled the Gulf Coast Limited passenger trains between Jacksonville and St. Petersburg, Florida, via Burnett's Lake, Gainesville, Ocala, Leesburg, and Trilby.
-In their twilight years of service, the locomotive and the other P-5-As hauled 50-60 freight cars on the mainline at maximum allowable speeds.
-No. 1504 was officially retired on December 31, 1952, and was one of the last P-5-As to be written off of ACL's operating locomotive roster.
+In their twilight years of service, the locomotive and the other P-5-As hauled 50-60 freight cars on mainline time freight trains at maximum allowable speeds.
+On December 31, 1952, No. 1504 was officially retired from revenue service and put in storage at Fitzgerald, Georgia.
+It was also one of the last P-5-As to be written off of ACL's operating locomotive roster.